FranzZemen/jopier-rest/README.md

 #### REST Interface

-You don't need to worry about the mongo database if you use the optional jopierREST backend.
+You don't need to worry about the mongo database if you use the optional jopier-rest backend.
 However, it is documented here if needed.
 Note that a custom implementatoin can change the paths.

 ##### Get All Content API